 An MBA student with an undergraduate business major may be considered for a waiver of an MBA core curriculum course corresponding to the student's undergraduate major(s).
-Granting of such a course waiver would be based upon the student's undergraduate GPA in his/ her major.
+Granting of such a course waiver would be based upon the student's undergraduate GPA in his/her major.
 A waived course will be replaced by equivalent credit hours in graduate courses.
 All course waivers and substitutions must be approved by the program director.

-The MBA Program is offered online.
+The MBA Program is offered fully online and in hybrid option.